alexandrelamberty/nidus-api/pkg/README.md

 # Nidus Service Library

-Extract this out the project to create a library
+Extract this out the project to create a library ?
+Checkout for sharing this package.